uashraf1981/AWS/Security/README.md

 ![stack Overflow](https://github.com/uashraf1981/AWS/blob/master/Security/timeline.png)

-You can do two types of firensics:
+You can do two types of forensics:

 1) Live box forensics -> investigate the EC2 which was actually exploited
 2) Dead box forensics -> investigate offline using snapshots in a safe sandbox environment